devices-lab/MakeDevice-firmware/README.md

 hexes2bin.py) has also been added, which is used by the makefile to generate `firmware.bin` files for each target, needed by [MakeDevice-backend](https://github.com/devices-lab/MakeDevice-backend) for flashing

-## Optional: Flashing via Raspberry Pi Pico (alternative to blue pill / ST-Link)
+## Optional: Flashing Jacdac modules via Raspberry Pi Pico
-[Prior documented methods](https://github.com/microsoft/jacdac-stm32x0/blob/main/README.md) for flashing STM32 based Jacdac modules make use of a blue pill or an ST-Link programmer.
-This is an alternative method that turns any rp2040-based device, such as the Raspberry Pi Pico (or Pico W) into a general purpose SWD debug probe (via the CMSIS-DAP interface), allowing you to flash Jacdac modules with your computer.
+[Prior documented methods](https://github.com/microsoft/jacdac-stm32x0/blob/main/README.md) for flashing STM32 based Jacdac modules make use of a black magic probe, blue pill, or an ST-Link programmer.
+This is an alternative method that turns any rp2040-based device, such as the widespread Raspberry Pi Pico (or Pico W) into a general purpose SWD debug probe (via the CMSIS-DAP interface), allowing you to flash Jacdac modules with your computer.
 Try the following steps after you have generated a 'combined' `.hex` firmware file (contains both JD bootloader and app).

 ### Debug probe - one time setup
 1. Grab the `.uf2` file from [free-dap](https://github.com/ataradov/free-dap/raw/refs/heads/master/bin/free_dap_rp2040.uf2)